colinhunt/gitr/README.md

 to see the status (or run any other git command) against these repos.
 This is extremely useful if you often operate on the same repos all the time.

+Note: you may still supply the repo paths to override the manifest.

-That's all the config `gitr` supports for now!
+That's all the config `gitr` supports for now.

 Now go and gitr!